 Applications now open - Course starts mid-January 2019

-This course is a 24-month ICT conversion course designed to allow honours graduates from non-computing disciplines to acquire the industry-relevant ICT and software development skills, expertise and practical experience required to become suitable candidates for employment in the ICT domain in general and in software development in particular.
+The ONLINE Higher Diploma in Science in Computer Science is a 24-month ICT Conversion Course designed to allow honours graduates from non-computing disciplines to acquire the industry-relevant ICT and software development skills, expertise and practical experience required to become suitable candidates for employment in the ICT domain in general and in software development in particular.

 < Click on the images above to enter a sample course environment >

 The course will be delivered in distance/fully online mode.
 Lectures will be available via Adobe Connect/Synchronous delivery – with recorded playback available.
 Labs and practical workshops will be fully online, with appropriate use of workflow/messaging services (e.g. Moodle + Slack), screen sharing tools and virtualisation technology (Virtual Machine made available by the programme team).
 This flexible mode will permit a more effective use of the calendar – with semester duration adjusted to match the learning needs.

 |Semester 1||Semester 2|

 |Orientation Day on site in WIT||Computer Systems (5 credits)|